symfony/symfony-docs/components/filesystem.rst

 ~~~~

 This method is used to copy files.
 If the target already exists, the file is
-copied only if the source modification date is earlier than the target.
+copied only if the source modification date is later than the target.
 This
 behavior can be overridden by the third boolean argument::

     // works only if image-ICC has been modified after image.jpg